bonitasoft/bonita-doc/md/create-your-first-project-with-the-engine-apis-and-maven.md

 # Create your first project with the Engine APIs and Maven

-This page contains an example that explains how to set up Maven project to create a client that uses the Bonita BPM client APIs to communicate with the Bonita BPM Engine and run a process.
+This page contains an example that explains how to set up Maven project to create a client that uses the Bonita client APIs to communicate with the Bonita Engine and run a process.
 It assumes that you are a Java programmer familiar with using Maven.

-## Bonita BPM Client APIs
+## Bonita Client APIs

 In this example, we use the following APIs: